brianc/node-postgres/README.md

 Typically you will access the PostgreSQL server through a pool of clients.  node-postgres ships with a built in pool to help get you up and running quickly.

+You can create a pool of clients and acquire client from the pool in two ways:

+1. To create a pool of clients and get a client immediatly: `pg.connect(consString, callback(err, client, done))`

 ```javascript
 var pg = require('pg');
 var conString = "postgres://postgres:1234@localhost/postgres";